 - 1. Determine future strategy for investment in leisure facilities. - 2.
 Review leisure opportunities arising from major developments. - 3.
 Produce a programme to address the issues identified in the detailed property condition survey at Bramcote Leisure Centre. - 4.
 Utilise external legal advice and support as required. - 5.
-Establish a cross-party Task and Finish Group to consider options for potential leisure sites in the north and south of Broxtowe. - 6.
-Work with Chilwell School to assess leisure facilities options at Chilwell Olympia Sports Centre and report back to Cabinet. - 7.
-Forward plan any necessary capital repair works anticipated at Bramcote Leisure Centre and to submit, consider and profile the financial impact as part of the Capital Programme.
+Work with Chilwell School to assess leisure facilities options at Chilwell Olympia Sports Centre and report back to Cabinet. - 6.
+Forward plan any necessary capital repair works anticipated at Bramcote Leisure Centre and to submit, consider and profile the financial impact as part of the proposed capital programme. - 7.
+Consider and respond to the latest request from The Kimberley School regarding the financial viability of keeping the swimming pool open at Kimberley Leisure Centre.
+A report has been prepared for consideration by Cabinet on 7 November 2023.